 (There is no limit on the number of times an individual may receive this award.
 However after receiving the award, there will be a five year waiting period for future eligibility).

-The following people are currently ineligible: Jonathan Santore, Christopher Chabot, Robin DeRosa, Mark Greene, and Len Reitsma.
+The following people are currently ineligible: Christopher Chabot, Robin DeRosa, Mark Greene, Len Reitsma, and Ann McClellan.

 Nominations will be solicited from all constituencies of the campus community.